Music Therapy Internship

-    Click here for a music therapy internship information packet.
+Click here for more information about the music therapy internship for a music therapy internship information packet.

 Please note that this internship requires enormous flexibility and inherently contains a lack of structure and predictability.
 Furthermore, outstanding musical skills, especially in the areas of voice and guitar, are crucial to the success of the candidate.
 Please consider these requirements before applying.

 To be considered for a music therapy internship at Children’s Health, the candidate will be required to meet the following criteria.

 - 3.0 cumulative GPA

 - Enrollment in a university music therapy program accredited by the American Music Therapy Association

 - Successful completion of the music therapy coursework at the university prior to beginning the internship

 - Attendance at a university that is willing and able to enter into a contractual agreement with Children’s Health in a timely manner